-Symptoms of dementia are caused by changes in the brain; changes that can begin years before any warning signs present themselves.
+Symptoms of dementia are caused by changes in the brain; changes that can begin years before early dementia signs present themselves.
 There are three general stages for Alzheimer's – mild (early stage), moderate (middle stage), and severe (late stage).
 The speed at which a patient moves through these stages varies, but progression of the symptoms themselves follows a fairly standardized path.

-In the early stages of dementia, forgetfulness and short-term memory loss are the most common symptoms.
-Patients may forget where they left something or have trouble recalling the details of a conversation, but long-term memory and the remembering of important dates or events is typically unaffected.
+The most common early dementia symptoms are forgetfulness and short-term memory loss.
+Patients may forget where they left something or have trouble recalling the details of a conversation, but long-term memory and the remembering of important dates or events is typically unaffected in early stages of dementia.

-As the warning signs of Alzheimer's progress, patients become increasingly confused about simple facts such as time or place and may have difficulty concentrating; they can still complete daily tasks, but concentrating may take longer than usual.
+As the symptoms of Alzheimer's progress, patients become increasingly confused about simple facts such as time or place and may have difficulty concentrating; they can still complete regular tasks, but concentrating may take longer than usual.

 In the middle stages of Alzheimer's, patients begin to have trouble with language and math.
 They may forget common words and have trouble working with numbers.
 This then progresses to changes in decision-making and problem-solving abilities.
 Patients may be at risk for reckless spending, making unsound decisions, or falling victim to scams.
 It is also fairly common for Alzheimer's patients to dress inappropriately for the weather.